BlueAnt1/puzzle-coding/Sources/PuzzleCoding/Documentation.docc/PuzzleCoding.md

 ### Encode a puzzle

 1. For every cell in your model create a ``Cell`` and populate it with information about the puzzle.
-2. Create a puzzle coder with the cells.
+2. Create a puzzle with the cells.
-3. Call the ``PuzzleCodable/encode(using:)`` method of the coder to generate the encoded string.
+3. Read the ``Puzzle/rawValue`` property of the puzzle to get the encoded string.

 @Snippet(path: "PuzzleCoding/Snippets/UsageEncode")